SEP-TU-e-2024/JudgeQueuer/README.md

 Go to the Network Security Groups page, and create a new NSG with a name of your choosing, which you should add to the `.env` file as 'AZURE_NSG_NAME'.
 Make sure you add it to the right resource group and region.

 Go to the Virtual Networks page, and create a new Vnet with a name (which you should add to the 'AZURE_VNET_NAME' in the `.env` file).
 Most settings can be left at the default.
 If you do change the subnet name, make sure you change the corresponding 'AZURE_VNET_SUBNET_NAME' in `.env`.

+Furthermore, you need to import some settings that were used to create the VM Application on the Judge Runner side.
+This are filled into the `.env` file under `AZURE_VMAPP_...`, and you should use the same values as defined when creating the VM Application.

 ### Azure Authentication
 You need to somehow provide authentication for your Azure instance.
 See [Azure Python SDK documentation](https://learn.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) for the available options in this regard.